JoeyStanley/jekyll-for-designers/cv.md

 **Joseph A. Stanley** & Brett Hashimoto.
 "Dialect mapping of grammatical features in North American English using a corpus of geotagged Youtube transcriptions."
 American Association for Applied Linguistics Conference.
 Portland, OR.
 March 18--21, 2023.
 -->

 **Joseph A. Stanley** & KaTrina Jackson*.
 "Is Idaho English really 'the Epitome of Average English'?".
 The American Dialect Society Annual Meeting.
-Washington, D.C., January 6, 2023.
+Denver, CO.
+January 6, 2023.
 <a href="/downloads//downloads/230106-ADS_Idaho_notes.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 **Joseph A. Stanley**.
 "Utahns sound Utahn when they avoid sounding Utahn."
 The 97th Annual Meeting of the Linguistic Society of America.
 Denver, CO.
 January 6.
 2023.